jkvin114/jkvin114/README.md

 ### Hi there 👋

 - I graduated MSCS in Feb 2024 at the University of Massachusetts Amherst.
-- Backend software engineer intern at 🔨[Odin Inc.](https://odin-inc.com/).
+- Backend software engineer intern at [Odin Inc.](https://odin-inc.com/).
 - 🎲[Snakes-and-Ladders-RPG](https://jkvin114.github.io/Snakes-and-Ladders-RPG-wiki/index.html) is a web multiplayer boardgame project created using Node.js and MongoDB.
 - ⌛️[ChronoDB](https://jkvin114.github.io/chronodb-lite) is a timeline database maker, with chronological data visualization options.